 TGbe editor: Please add the following paragraph after Figure 9-770 in 9.4.2.199

 Restricted TWT Schedule Full subfield is set to 1 to indicate that the corresponding restricted TWT schedule is full; otherwise, it is set to 0.
-An r-TWT scheduling AP is unlikely to accept a request from a STA in the BSS to establish a new membership in any full restricted TWT schedule.
+A full schedule refers to a schedule for which the r-TWT scheduling AP is unlikely to accept a request from a STA in the BSS to establish a new membership in the corresponding schedule.
 This subfield is valid when the corresponding restricted TWT Parameter Set field is carried in a TWT element with Negotiation Type subfield set to 2, and the TWT element is transmitted by an EHT AP with dot11RestrictedTWTOptionImplemented set to true; otherwise, the subfield is reserved. (#6414)

 TGbe editor: Please change the title of clause 35.7.3 as “Restricted TWT announcement”